Accounting WebM.Acc. (The Web-Based Master of Accounting)

-The Web-Based Master of Accounting (WebM.Acc.) degree curriculum consists of 10 3-credit hour courses.
-Students are required to complete two courses each fall and spring term and one course each summer for two consecutive years.
-WebMAcc courses cannot be used to satisfy the requirements of the M.Acc. degree.
+The Web-Based Master of Accounting (WebMAcc.) program consists of ten 3-credit hour courses.
+The courses are offered to support the following progression: two courses each fall and spring term and one course each summer for two consecutive years.
+Georgia Southern University considers the WebMAcc to be a full-time program.

-Students who are admitted to the College of Graduate Studies with the expressed intent of following a program leading to a graduate degree are classified as degree students.
+Applicants who are admitted to the College of Graduate Studies with the expressed intent of following a program leading to a graduate degree are classified as degree students.
 When admitted as a degree student, the applicant will be placed in one of the following categories: Regular Admission or Provisional Admission.

 Applicants may be approved for provisional admission based on the quality of the admission material presented.
-Provisional students must earn grades of “B” or higher in their first nine (9) credits of coursework after admission and meet other stipulations outlined by the department to be converted to regular status.
+Provisional students must earn grades of “B” or higher in their first nine (9) credits of coursework after admission and meet other stipulations outlined by the School of Accountancy to be converted to regular status.
 The requirement to make up deficiencies in the prerequisite courses is listed on the notification of acceptance as a condition of acceptance.

 1. Probability of success in the program.

 2. The diversity the applicant brings to the degree program.

 The GCPC will make its decision based on the best interests of the program.
 Its options include, but are not limited to, the following: admit with no restrictions, admit with restrictions, or deny.

 Program of Study

 A student admitted to the College of Graduate Studies as a prospective candidate for the WEBMAcc. degree must present evidence of satisfactory completion (a minimum grade of “C”) of the following course content:

 Accounting Information Systems